 What is mediation?

-Mediation is an alternative to court.
-It is a way of working out legal disputes together without going to court.
-It is a voluntary process.
+Mediation (me-dee-AY-shun) is a private process to help people resolve differences.
+It is a way of working out legal disputes without going to court.
+It is an opportunity for people who disagree to meet, together or separately, with a person called a mediator who encourages them to communicate in a respectful way.
+Mediation is always voluntary.
+This means nobody can be required to participate if they don’t want to.
 Both parties must be willing to participate in mediation, and feel comfortable doing so.

 How does mediation work?

 It starts with all the parties involved agreeing to try mediation to resolve their problems.

 The mediator will generally first meet with each of the participants before the mediation to gather some information, screen for family violence and power imbalance(s), and to explain to the participants what to expect.
 If the mediator determines this process is appropriate for your family’s circumstances then the participants will set a date to start the mediation.
 In family law several sessions are often required to share information and discuss the issues and reach an agreement if possible.
 The mediator will help the participants identify the issues they wish to talk about and hopefully resolve.
 The mediator will listen to what is important to each participant and help them come to their own decisions about the future.

 Mediation is a process of compromise and ‘give and take,’ where the aim is that neither participant will be a winner or a loser.
 Remember, the mediator does not represent either participant, and is not a decision-maker.
 If an agreement can't be reached on one or all of the issues, or the process is not a good “fit”, then mediation should end.
 The participants may wish to try other non-court ways to resolve their issues where there is an advocate present, such as negotiation with the help of lawyers, or collaborative family law.

 How do I know if mediation is right for me?